motherwaym/less-plugin-theme-maker/README.md

 __excludeMixinName__

 Name of a mixin that will have its contents preserved.
-Useful for CSS overrides that don't make use of any variables.
+Useful for CSS overrides that don't make use of any themed variables.

 ## Browser usage